Many students do not clearly distinguish the ideas of instantaneous and average speed

 • Episode 205: describing motion (16 - 18)

-This is an area which many moderate-to-weak students find difficult and they may well remember their pre-16 experience with some unease.
+This is an area which many students find difficult and they may well remember their pre-16 experience with some unease.
 It is worthwhile including a direct measurement activity to ensure that students spend sufficient time on the basic physics of velocity, distance and time.

 View Resource